GaneshChandra11/GaneshChandra11/README.md

 🔍 Data Analyst | SQL | SSIS — Passionate about turning data into meaningful insights and driving smart decision-making.

-🛠️ Building Expertise — Skilled in SQL, Power BI, SSIS, ADF, ADB and actively expanding into Data Science.
+🛠️ Building Expertise — Skilled in SQL, Power BI, SSIS, ADF, ADB, PySpark and actively expanding into Data Science.
 <!--(Python, Machine Learning, and more!).-->

 🚀 Growth Mindset — Embracing challenges, continuous learning, and striving for excellence in data engineering and analytics.